GuardianLabs/signgen/readme.md

 ```

 ## Configuration file:
-It is required to create config file `definition.js` that exports the needed types with the following structure:
+It is required to create config file `definition.ts` that exports the needed types with the following structure:
 ```
-module.exports = {
+export default {
     domain: {
         name: 'Sample',
         version: '1',